dedsec1121fk/DedSec/Real Identity.md

 This project was created to inspire **Watch Dogs Fans** and **H4ck3rs** to:
 - Use the **Termux** app more effectively.
-- Develop more Python programs.
+- Develop more Python programs and give opportunities to the Termux community.
-- Ensure their programs are accessible on various devices and operating systems.

 I personally use this project on my own devices.
 > ⚠️ **Disclaimer:** Any illegal actions performed using this project are solely at your own risk!